Accounting Honors Application Process

 There are two important steps in the application process for the Accounting Honors program:

-- Spring of Freshman year: secure permission to enter AMIS 2200H for fall by email correspondence with the director.
+- Spring of Freshman year: secure permission to enter ACCTAMIS 2200H for fall by email correspondence with the director.

 - Spring of Sophomore year: submit a written application to the Accounting Honors program.